Kentucky Shrimp Chowder

 Directions

-1. Take shrimp and chop them into small chunks.
+1. Take the raw shrimp and chop them in half.

 2. Dice bacon, sweet onion, celery and Yukon gold potatoes.